-Mead Day celebrated today is for the ancient fermented honey drink, still enjoyed and brewed today, which is linked to the term "honeymoon."
+Mead Day celebrated today is for the ancient fermented honey drink, still enjoyed and brewed today with many traditional regional variations in different countries and as a revived specialty beverage of newer meaderies!
 Believed to be the first alcoholic beverage, mead was once referred to as “the nectar of the Gods.”
-Norse legends tell of the Mead of Poetry, the mythical beverage that imbues the drinker with the wisdom of a scholar, able to recite any poem and answer any question.
-The drink is often associated with the god Odin, known for both his berserker rage and poetic inspiration.
+The Norse legends tell of the Mead of Poetry a mythical beverage that imbued the drinker with the wisdom of a scholar, yielding the ability to recite any poem and answer any question!

 The etymology of the word honeymoon comes from the Old English “hony moone.”
 Hony, a reference to honey, refers to the “indefinite period of tenderness and pleasure experienced by a newly wed couple," and how sweet the new marriage is.
 Moone, meanwhile, refers to the fleeting amount of time that sweetness would last.
 While honeymoon has a positive connotation today, it was first used as a term to warn newlyweds about waning love.

 The first recorded description of the word comes from 1542, when Samuel Johnson wrote: “The first month after marriage, when there is nothing but tenderness and pleasure; originally having no reference to the period of a month, but comparing mutual affection of newly-married persons to the changing moon which is no sooner full that it begins to wane…”